-- And finally, are you constantly communicating what you want to communicate, in the way you want to do it?
+- With yourself, with others, with nature?
+And finally, are you constantly communicating what you want to communicate in the way you want to do it?

-Often, the answers we receive to these thought-provoking questions is mixed, tending towards an unsure, “No”.
-Through this post, we address this dilemma.
-We throw light on the various types of communication and their multi-dimensional expressions, so you can develop super-keen awareness around your communication.
+Often, the answers we receive to these thought-provoking questions are mixed, tending towards an unsure “No.” Through this post, we address this dilemma.
+We highlight the various types of communication and their multi-dimensional expressions so that you can develop super-keen awareness around your communication.